GoDaddy Website Builder Review - Is GoDaddy Good?

 - Custom Domain: Your website’s address, also known as a URL, will reflect a domain you purchased without including any GoDaddy branding.

-- On-the-Go Editing: You can access GoDaddy’s website builder on not only your laptop and desktop, but also your smartphone and tablet.
-While we don’t recommend building your whole site from your phone, the ability to make hot swaps and quick changes — like fixing a typo or changing a price — from anywhere is extremely handy.
+- On-the-Go Editing: You can access GoDaddy’s website builder on your laptop, desktop, smartphone, and tablet.
+While we don’t recommend building your whole site from your phone, the ability to make quick fixes from anywhere is extremely handy.

-- Custom Guidance and Insights: This is a specialty of the GoDaddy website builder.
-Based on some of your website’s analytics and usage data, GoDaddy will send you an “Insight™ score” between 0 and 100 along with a custom action plan to help you improve your site’s overall performance and user experience.
+- Custom Guidance and Insights: A GoDaddy exclusive!
+GoDaddy will collect your website’s analytics to send you insights and create a custom action plan to help you improve your site’s overall performance and user experience.

 - Online Appointments: With this tool, your customers can book one-time appointments directly from your website.
 But, skip to the Premium plan if your business works with appointments quite a bit.